enoch-sit/tool-chatbot-boilerplate/Tests/comprehensiveTesting.md

 ## Introduction

 This document provides a comprehensive testing guide for the Chat Service, covering all major flows and endpoints.
-It leverages the existing user accounts from the authentication service and tests integrations with accounting service.
+It leverages the existing user accounts from the authentication service and tests integrations with the accounting service.

 ## Prerequisites

 Before testing, ensure the following services are running:

-- Authentication Service (`auth-service-dev` container on port 3000)
+- Authentication Service (`auth-service` container on port 3000 or `http://localhost:3000`)
-- Accounting Service (`accounting-service` container on port 3001)
+- Accounting Service (`accounting-service` container on port 3001 or `http://localhost:3001`)
-- Chat Service (`chat-service` container on port 3002)
+- Chat Service (`chat-service` container on port 3002 or `http://localhost:3002`)
-- MongoDB (`auth-mongodb` and `mongo` containers)
+- MongoDB for Chat Service (`mongo` container on port 27018 or `http://localhost:27018`)
-- Redis (`redis` container)
+- Redis for Chat Service (`redis` container on port 6380 or `http://localhost:6380`)
+- Prometheus (`prometheus` container on port 9091 or `http://localhost:9091`)
+- Grafana (`grafana` container on port 3003 or `http://localhost:3003`)

 ## Test Environment

 The test environment is set up with the following containers:

-- MongoDB for Authentication Service: `auth-mongodb` (27017)
-- MongoDB for Chat Service: `mongo` (27017)
+- MongoDB for Chat Service: `mongo` (27018)
-- Redis for Chat Service: `redis` (6379)
+- Redis for Chat Service: `redis` (6380)
-- MailHog for email testing: `auth-mailhog` (1025, 8025)
+- PostgreSQL for Accounting Service: `postgres` (5432)
+- Prometheus for monitoring: `prometheus` (9091)
+- Grafana for visualization: `grafana` (3003)

 ## Available Test Users